is a personal Wiki system with unique capabilities.

 The developers are unusually responsive to suggestions for changes and further development.

-Now at version 4.04 with categories, dated topics, ole automation, outliner, semantic extensions, unicode and visual graphs within topics implemented; there are plugins for Python scripts (see PythonPhilosophy
+When it was at version 4.04 it had categories, dated topics, ole automation, outliner, semantic extensions, unicode and visual graphs within topics implemented; there are plugins for Python scripts (see PythonPhilosophy

 (allowing sophisticated diagrams, plots, time lines, etc.).
 The graph navigator has been improved significantly.
 There is an USB version that enables the use of ConnectedText

 in any Windows based computer without installation.
 This costs extra.

 - commercial ($39.95) with a 30 day free trial (10/2014)